Lithuania

-A Brief History of Lithuania
+A Short History of Lithuania

 Medieval realm of the Lithuania had encountered battles, invaders, and struggles which had truly affected the lives of the Baltic tribes.
 The first people of Lithuania are called Balts, whose tribes also included Prussian and Latvian people.
 They had established themselves on the presently known Lithuanian territory.
 Back around 7th and 2nd centuries BC, they had started to exist among the areas of civilization rooting from Indo-European ethnic group.
 In 1009, the name Lithuania had been finally used and known to the world.